argeualcantara/api-management/docs/Integration.md

-# API Management System Integration Documentation
+# API Manager Integration Documentation

-This documentation provides guidance on integrating the API Management System API into your application for managing APIs with authentication.
+This documentation provides guidance on integrating the API Manager API into your application for managing APIs with authentication.

 ## API Base URL

-The base URL for accessing the API Management System API endpoints is:
+The base URL for accessing the API Manager API endpoints is:

 ```
 https://api.apimanagement.com/v1